jerryxh/wp-ecommerce-compare-products/readme.txt

 You can use this plugin when you have installed the WP e-Commerce plugin

 == Changelog ==

+= 2.1.5.5 - 2014/06/24 =
+* Tweak - Updated chosen js script to latest version 1.0.1 on the a3rev Plugin Framework
+* Tweak - Added support for placeholder feature for input, email , password , text area types.

 = 2.1.5.4 - 2014/05/25 =
 * Tweak - Changed add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );